 All potential cumulative effects and environmental interactions of the 3FM Project's construction and operational stages are included in Chapter 20.
 All mitigation measures for the 3FM Project resulting from the individual assessments, and the cumulative effects and environmental assessment are listed in detail in Chapter 21 and the Project Construction Environmental Management Plan (CEMP).
-The mitigation measures as listed in the environmental chapters will be employed during construction and/or operation.
-The overall impact to the environment, even considered in combination, is therefore considered negligible.
+Provided the suggested mitigation measures as listed in the environmental chapters are employed during construction and/or operation the overall impact to the environment, even considered in combination, is considered negligible.